Easy Homemade Salsa Recipe

 Overhead view of homemade salsa being blended

-Add the second can of diced tomatoes and pulse to combine.
-The amount of blending here will really depend on your personal preferences.
+Then, add the second can of diced tomatoes and pulse to combine.
+The amount of blending here depends on your personal preferences.
 If you like a chunky salsa, just pulse once.
 If you want a smoother homemade salsa, pulse a few times!

 front view of homemade salsa in a blending container after being blended